Article

 • Contribute to ISAs if they are over the age of 18

-• Contribute to a SIPP but they need to be on top of their personal allowances
+• Contribute to a SIPP; but they need to bear their personal allowances in mind

 But you need to keep good records to ensure your executors can demonstrate the money has genuinely come from your income and you have not had to touch your capital.